tom-howard/ros/content/amr31001/lab2.md

         lidar = waffle.Lidar()
         ```

-        This class splits up the distance measurements from the LiDAR sensor into a number of different subsets, the data within each subset (as shown in the figure below) is then averaged, so a single distance reading can be obtained, to represent distinct zones around the robot's body.
+        This class splits up data from the LiDAR sensor into a number of different segments to focus on a number of distinct zones around the robot's body (to make the data a bit easier to deal with).
+For each of the segments (as shown in the figure below) a single distance value can be obtained, which represents the average distance to any object(s) within that particular angular zone.

         FIGURE

-        We can then access the distance measurement (in meters) from each of the above zones as follows:
+        IN the code, we can obtain the distance measurement (in meters) from each of the above zones as follows:

         1. `lidar.distance.front` to obtain the average distance to any object(s) in front of the robot (within the frontal zone).
-        1. `lidar.distance.l1` to obtain the average distance to any object(s) located within zone L1.
+        1. `lidar.distance.l1` to obtain the average distance to any object(s) located within LiDAR zone L1.
-        1. `lidar.distance.r1` to obtain the average distance to any object(s) located within zone R1.
+        1. `lidar.distance.r1` to obtain the average distance to any object(s) located within LiDAR zone R1.
             and so on...

-    1. The code has been developed to detect a wall on the robot's *left-hand side*.
+    1. The code template has been developed to detect a wall on the robot's *left-hand side*.
-        1. We use distance measurements from LiDAR zones L3 and L4 to determine the alignment of the robot to the wall.
+        1. We use distance measurements from LiDAR zones L3 and L4 to determine the alignment of the robot to a left-hand wall.
-        1. This is determined by calculating the difference between the distance measurements from these two zones:
+        1. This is determined by calculating the difference between the distance measurements reported from these two zones:

             ```python
             wall_rate = lidar.distance.l3 - lidar.distance.l4
             ```
-        1. As such, we want to keep with value as close as possible to zero at all times, in order to for the robot to maintain alignment with the wall, and therefore follow it.
+        1. If this value is large, then it means that the robot and the wall are *not* well aligned.
+If this value is low (or zero) it means that the robot and the wall are almost parallel to one another.
+We therefore want to keep this value as small as possible at all times in order for the robot to follow the wall effectively and avoid crashing into or driving away from it!

             FIGURE